a-azad/Food.Drink.Business.Value.Mapping/index.md

 ![](pix/map_locations_housrin.JPG)

 The problem is initially a regression modeling exercise.
 Simple linear model to tree-based algorithms were used.
-Although Random Forest (like always) offered a significant improvement to the model, for the purpose of statistical inference, improved (Ridge) linear model was chosen.
-Figure below, show the locations where home price can be estimated.
+Although Random Forest (like always!) offered a significant improvement to the model, for the purpose of statistical inference, improved (Ridge) linear model was chosen.
+The results are reflected in the two figures below.
+The figure to the left show the correlation between variables and the one to the right, show x-plots predicted vs. actual data of a simple linear model.

 ![](pix/housing.png)